Thanks to ‘that’ virus, it’s been a shitty old time for most marketers amid declining sales and reduced budgets.

 And at the same time, they can be leveraged as part of your short-term sales activations, too.

-** Note: In the second part of this article, we will deep-dive on Binet and Field truth bombs that show integrating your marketing mix boosts effectiveness significantly.
-And we’ll detail how to do it.
+In the second part of this article, we will deep-dive on Binet and Field truth bombs that show integrating your marketing and communications mix boosts effectiveness significantly.
+And we’ll explain exactly how to do it.